nodejs/wiki-archive/Installation.md

     make
     sudo make install

+You can really speed up building process by adding `-j` argument with a number usually approximately equals number of cores plus one, so `make -j 3` would be appropriate for dual-core processor.

 You may want to put the node executables in your path as well for easier use.
 Add this line to your `~/.profile` or `~/.bash_profile` or `~/.bashrc` or `~/.zshenv`

     export PATH=$PATH:/opt/node/bin